Swedish intervention in the Thirty Years' War: The Elbe

 Having concentrated his forces on the Havel, the king made his move to the Elbe.
 With 7,000 men of the line and 3,000 horse, he proceeded from Brandenburg towards Burg.
 The king moved towards Jerichow, which roused Pappenheim, who had been left behind by Tilly at Magdeburg, to action.
 While the king was at Jerichow, Pappenheim was personally at Tangermünde, just north on the other side of the Elbe.
 The king wanted Pappenheim to believe that he was moving towards Magdeburg, and started to march in that direction.
 Pappenheim, seeking to ensure that he did not get there before he did, marched off toward Magdeburg.
-However, the king immediately turned his army around, marched it north, left a couple of hundred men on the left (western) bank of the Oder and moved to Tangermünde.
-The Swedes captured Tangermünde and its citadel and then fortified Tangermünde.
+However, the king immediately turned his army around, marched it north, sent a couple of hundred men across to the left (western) bank of the Elbe and captured Tangermünde.
 The Swedes collected all of the boats they could, and then advanced further north up Elbe to Werben.
-Werben was also taken.
 Fortifications were installed at the confluence of the Havel and the Elbe, right by Werben.

 Tilly, upon receiving the news from Pappenheim, advanced his army south to meet the Swedes.
 They took up their position at Wolmirstedt, (totaling 27,000 men) north of Magdeburg, and sent out 3 regiments of cavalry to observe what was happening at Werben.
 The king, by calling in further reinforcements from his lieutenants to the east and north, was able to assemble 16,000 men.